 At pregnancy week 6, even though your baby is still quite tiny, your uterus is already beginning to change.

 As the uterus prepares to make room for a growing baby, it begins to expand.
-This slow growth can cause cramping for many mums-to-be.
+This slow growth can cause cramping for many mamas-to-be.

 Cramping in early pregnancy is considered a normal symptom.
 Any severe cramping, especially with localised pain – with or without bleeding – should be also be reported to your doctor immediately, as this can be a sign of an ectopic pregnancy.

 You can read more in Cramps During Pregnancy – What You Need To Know.

 Bleeding at 6 weeks pregnant

 Bleeding can happen in early pregnancy and it causes women a lot of concern.
 If bleeding happens around 6 weeks pregnant it’s roughly the time of when your period was due.
 This could mean implantation bleeding has occurred.

 Almost a quarter of all pregnant women say they experience some spotting or bleeding in the first trimester.
 This bleeding is usually lighter and can vary in color, from pink to red, or even brown.

 If there is bleeding similar to your normal period or more severe cramping, it’s important to report this to your care provider.
 It might be nothing to worry about, but it’s always worth getting checked out.

 Please read Early Pregnancy Bleeding | How Much Bleeding Is Normal? for more information.